 http://3dj.gums.ac.ir/article-1-643-en.html

-2- Department of Oral and Maxillofacial surgery, Tabriz university of medical science,Tabriz, Iran
+2- Department of Oral and Maxillofacial Surgery, Faculty of Dentistry Tabriz University of Medical Sciences, Rasht, Iran

-Introduction: Symphysis and parasymphysis fractures are significantly related to mandibular condyle fractures.
-The aim of this study was to determine the relationship between mandibular chin angle, age, gender, anterior fracture type and condyle fracture.
+Introduction: Symphysis and parasymphysis fractures have been reported to be associated with mandibular condyle fractures.
+The aim of this study was to evaluate the relationship of mandibular chin angle, age, gender, and anterior fracture type with the condylar fracture occurrence.

-Results: The mean ± standard deviation of Chin angle in patients with condylar fracture and without condylar fracture was 129.07 ± 8.68 and 127.03 ± 8.11, respectively, which difference was not statistically significant (P = 0.151).
-The incidence of condylar fractures in men with parasymphysis fractures was 2.43 higher than in women, which was statistically significant (P = 0.032).
-The mean ± standard deviation of age in patients with condylar fracture was 27.87 ± 9.20 and in patients without condylar fracture was 27.22 ± 8.41.
-This difference was not statistically significant (P = 0.350).
-The condylar fracture rates in patients with parasymphysis fractures and symphysis fractures were 52.25% and 41.94%, respectively, which were not statistically significant (P = 0.31).
+Results: The mean ± standard deviation of the chin angle in patients with and without condylar fractures was 129.07 ± 8.68 and 127.03 ± 8.11, respectively, with no statistically significant difference (P = 0.151).
+The mean ± standard deviation of age in patients with condylar fractures was 27.87 ± 9.20 compared with 27.22 ± 8.41 in those without, which was not statistically significant (P = 0.350).
+The incidence of condylar fractures was higher in males than in females, but the difference was not statistically significant (P = 0.106).
+Condylar fracture rates were 52.25% in patients with parasymphysis fractures and 41.94% in those with symphysis fractures, and this difference was not statistically significant (P = 0.310).

 Type of Study: